hybridx/hybridx/README.md

 - 🔭 I’m currently working on [My GitHub Page](http://hybridx.github.io/)
 - 🌱 I’m currently learning to be a little more human 😝
 - 👯 I’m looking to collaborate on JavaScript/Python projects
-- 🤔 I’m looking for help with understand the internet
+- 🤔 I’m looking for help with understanding the internet a little better
 - 📫 How to reach me: [@_deepeshnair - Twitter](https://twitter.com/_deepeshnair) or [DeepeshNair - LinkedIn](https://www.linkedin.com/in/hybridx/)
 - 😄 Pronouns: he/him/his